goldenson/maximeorefice/_posts/2020-03-18-application-performance.md

 gem "test-prof"
 ```

-This is a powerful tool that helps us to track perfomance regressions which is hard to detect with our human brains.
+This is a powerful tool that helps us track performance regressions, which are hard to detect with our human brains.

 ### Database tricks